-June is national microchipping month here in the UK, so what better time to talk about its advantages than now?!
+June is national microchipping month here in the UK, so what better time to talk about what microchipping is and the benefits?

 Microchipping is one of the most effective ways of protecting your dog or cat in the event that they are lost or stolen.
 Thousands of pets are reported missing every year and a large proportion of those are never reunited with their rightful owner.
 The main reason for them not making it back home is the inability to trace their family.

-Whilst it is a legal requirement that all dogs in the UK be microchipped, this isn’t yet the case for cats.
-Here we take a look at all the benefits and explain why we think you should definitely get your pets, cat and dog alike, microchipped.
+It’s now a legal requirement that all dogs and cats in the UK are microchipped Here we take a look at all the benefits and explain why we think you should definitely get your pets, cat and dog alike, microchipped.

-Microchips are tiny devices that are implanted just below the pet’s skin, usually by your Vet.
+Microchips are tiny devices that are the size of a grain of rice, they are implanted just below the pet’s skin, usually by your Vet.
 It is a very simple procedure, similar to a vaccination that needs no anaesthesia or special treatment.
 The microchip carries all the important information needed to trace you, the owner, should your cat or dog lose their way.

 These microchips can then be read by a handheld device that will display the owners information.
 Most veterinarians and animal shelters will have one of these devices, so the chip can be read and the owner contacted if the pet is lost.

 Does Getting A Microchip Hurt?

 Your vet will use a needle to insert the microchip so it may be a little uncomfortable for your pet, however it only take a few seconds.
 Many pets don’t even notice!

 What Pets Can Be Microchipped?